Information for oral presentations

 Please note: Personal notebooks will not be permitted

-Preview Desk: All speakers should visit the control room located level-unit S3 to upload their presentation at least 30 minutes before their session.
+Preview Desk: All speakers should visit the control room located at the Danube room to upload their presentation at least 30 minutes before their session.
 Please make sure that your presentation is fully operational.
 Only presentations on USB Memory device will be accepted.
-Version MS PowerPoint 2010 is recommended.
+At least Version MS PowerPoint 2010 is recommended.
 Any other arrangement is strictly at the risk of the presenter.
 In case your PowerPoint includes a video, it is necessary to have the video file prepared in the same folder together with the presentation.
 If you would like to use any unusual presentation formats, please contact the Preview Desk in advance.

 Information for Poster Presenters, In Advance and On Arrival